gyulanemeth/bluefox.email/tools/deliverability/mx-checker.md

 ### What happens if a domain has no MX record?

-Mail addressed to that domain can't be delivered.
-Some mail servers fall back to the domain's A record as a last resort, but this isn't guaranteed and shouldn't be relied on.
+Sending servers fall back to the domain's A or AAAA record and try to deliver there.
+RFC 5321 specifies this as an implicit MX, so it is defined behaviour rather than a quirk, but it is fragile: it only works if that address happens to accept mail, and it gives you no control over routing or priorities.
+Publish real MX records instead of relying on it.

 ### Is having only one MX record a problem?